snizhana-zhuk16/qa_pw_wizard_bank_pom/README.md

-# Playwright: Wizard Bank POM
+# Playwright: Wizard Bank test project

 This project adds test coverage for the Wizard Bank Manager functionality.

 # Test coverage

+- Customer:
+  - Customer's work with multiple transactions
+- Manager:
   - Bank manager login
   - Adding new customer
   - Adding new account for the customer
   - Deleting a customer
   - Searching a customer information
   - Returning to the Home page
-- Customer's work with multiple transactions

 # How to run the tests